SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 ## Versioning of Catalog items

 Catalog items can hold multiple versions.
-To make sure that the versioning of items is easy to understand for everyone, [Semver](https://semver.org/) versioning is enforced for Catalog item versions.
+To make sure that the versioning of items is easy to understand for everyone, [Semver](https://semver.org/) versioning is enforced.
 Users can assign extra labels to versions if they want to indicate that a certain version is not an official release (e.g. 1.2.3-alpha).

 > [!WARNING]
 > If the item is of type Connector, you will need to adhere to the [existing connector versioning](xref:ProtocolVersionSemantics).